Fishing operations sometimes result in “bycatch” of non-target species. Learn how NOAA Fisheries is working with partners to reduce bycatch.

 We developed the National Bycatch Reduction Strategy in coordination with our partners.
 The objectives and actions of the strategy build on past successes and guide our efforts to reduce bycatch on a regional, national, and international scale.

 Fishing gear can accidentally capture protected species, such as marine mammals, sea turtles, and seabirds.
 We work with the fishing industry and other partners to develop or modify fishing gear and practices to minimize bycatch of protected species and reduce the mortality rate for marine life that is incidentally caught.
-Fishermen use many different types of fishing gear to target their catch.

 The Marine Mammal Protection Act is the primary way that we govern the incidental catch of marine mammals such as whales, dolphins, seals, and sea lions during commercial fishing operations.
 The 1994 amendments to the MMPA made several key changes to how bycatch of marine mammals in commercial fisheries are regulated: